emann615/Nessus-Essentials-Lab/README.md

 | Info | 67 | 97.10% |
 | **Total** | **69** | **100.00%** |

+The first scan was a non-credentialed scan before any updates were applied to the domain controller.
+This scan produced 1 medium, 1 low, and 67 info results.
+Non-credentialed scans are not as useful as credentialed scans when trying to get an accurate view of vulnerabilities that exist on a device or network because they lack proper access.
+Non-credentialed scans cannot see vulnerabilities that may exist on parts of a device or network that are off limits without proper authentication.
+As a result, non-credentialed scans produce far less results than credentialed scans.

 ### Scan 2 Results (Credentialed)
 | Risk Raiting | Count | Percentage |
 | --- | --- | --- |